altertek/altertek.org/src/en/pages/terms-conditions.md

 It is possible that the services hosted by Altertek use technical and/or login cookies, please consult their terms of use.

 ## Third parties
-Please could our subprocessors in [this documentation page](https://docs.altertek.org/#/content/subprocessors)
+Our subprocessors are listed in [this documentation page](https://docs.altertek.org/#/content/subprocessors)

 ## Advertising
 Altertek does not include any external advertising and has no intention of implementing any such advertising in the future.